dba-i/mssql-dba/README.md

 # MSSQL DBA MCP Stdio Server

-The server provides context to an LLM that empowers models to compete various Database Administration tasks, such as improving table health, optimizing existing indices and identifying missing ones.
+The server provides context to an LLM, empowering models to complete various Database Administration tasks, such as improving table health, optimizing existing indices, and identifying missing ones.
 The server aims to find the best way to provide context so the LLMs can maximize their potential in completing DBA tasks.
-For feedback, questions or support, please join our [Discord](https://discord.gg/Fs3Nqpgx)!
+For feedback, questions, or support, please join our [Discord](https://discord.gg/Fs3Nqpgx)!

 ## Table of Contents